 Frequently Asked Questions

-• In terms of assets, the four largest banks in the U.S. are JPMorgan Chase, Bank of America, Citi and Wells Fargo.
+• In terms of assets, the four largest banks in the U.S. are JPMorgan Chase, Bank of America, Wells Fargo and Citi.

 • Many banks have thousands of physical locations across the country.
-If you want the bank with the widest network, however, you'll want to pick Chase, which has nearly 4,800 branches in 48 states.
+If you want the bank with the widest network, however, you'll want to pick Chase, which has around 4,900 branches in 48 states.

 • The concept of "too big to fail" suggests that some financial institutions are so large that failure would wreak havoc on the U.S. economy and even foreign economies.
 As a result, these banks typically receive government support during difficult economic times to avoid causing an economic catastrophe.